Innoble/playground-ug7cbull/statement.md

 | 1     | 1      | 1     |
 | 2     | 0      | 2     |

 Because there are 3 ways to do this, there are 3 states with 1 seed in pit 1.
 The sub-results of index 0,1,2 are added, leading to indices 4, 5 and 6.
 And so on.
 Hopefully this gives some idea of how it works.
 As I said, it's complicated.
+If you really want to understand the math, you will have to work it out for yourself on a piece of paper.

 The final code for the index function is as follows: